ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-gun-violence.markdown

 I argue that the significant discrepancy in gun control policy between the two cultures is the primary reason for the immense gap in the total number of gun deaths recorded in each country.
-Despite similar pop culture fixations with violence, the [United Kingdom had 146 gun deaths in 2011, while the United States had 32,163](http://www.gunpolicy.org/firearms/compare/192/total_number_of_gun_deaths/194).
+Despite similar pop culture fixations on violence, the [United Kingdom had 146 gun deaths in 2011, while the United States had 32,163](http://www.gunpolicy.org/firearms/compare/192/total_number_of_gun_deaths/194).
 Normalized to account for the disparity in total population between the countries, this comes out to 2.3 gun deaths per 1 million people in the U.K., and 103.7 gun